Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 Prior to being elected in 2010, he qualified as a chartered accountant and worked in banking.

-Nigel Adams becomes Minister of State (Minister without Portfolio) in the Cabinet Office, having been Minister for Asia.
+Nigel Adams is Minister of State (Minister without Portfolio) in the Cabinet Office.

 Mr Adams supported Brexit and backed Boris Johnson in the 2019 Conservative leadership election.

-He has held an number of ministerial positions and has served as a government whip.
+He has held an number of ministerial positions, including minister for Asia, and has served as a government whip.

 He was first elected in May 2010 as the Conservative MP for Selby and Ainsty, the community where he grew up.

-Simon Clarke has been appointed chief secretary to the treasury, and will also attend cabinet.
+Simon Clarke is chief secretary to the treasury, and also attends cabinet.

 The MP for Middlesbrough South and East Cleveland was previously a minister in the housing, communities and local government department.